fsharp/fsharp.org/specs/component-design-guidelines/index.md

 * Edits to change version numbers for F# 3.1, May 2014

-© 2005-2014 Microsoft Corporation, the F# Software Foundation and contributors.
-Made available under the Apache 2.0 License.
+Copyright © 2005-2015 Microsoft Corporation, the F# Software Foundation and invididual contributors.
+Made available under the [Apache 2.0 License](http://opensource.org/licenses/Apache-2.0).